oneapi-src/oneTBB/rfcs/README.md

 ## General Process

 A template for RFCs is available as [template.md](template.md).
-The modified template should be placed in subdirectory of the `rfcs/proposed` with a name of the form `<feature>_<extension_description>`.
+Place the modified template should be placed in subdirectory of the `rfcs/proposed` with a name of the form `<feature>_<extension_description>`.
 For example, a proposal for a new "my_op" flow graph node might be put into a directory